Running code samples in the Developer Guide

 To help developers make use of the many code samples found throughout this Developer Guide, each code sample is designed around the same usage pattern familiar to many developers.
 Commonly used variables, like your RingCentral application client ID, secret key, server URL and more, are collected together and placed in a config file, that is then loaded into your local environment upon script execution.

 This is helpful as developers should know because it keeps your code separate from the preferences ands data that govern your code's behavior.
 This is how most modern CI/CD system are architected today, and makes it much easier for developers to containerize their code.

 All code samples within the RingCentral Developer Guide utilize JWT authentication, which requires developers to first create a JWT credential.
 A JWT auth works similarly to username and password auth by following the same basic sequence of calls:

 - Developer presents JWT credential to

-- Developer presents access key in HTTP Authorization header to call the API
+- Developer presents access token in HTTP Authorization header to call the API

 To execute code samples in the Developer Guide, please create a JWT credential now.